INTRODUCTION

 HEALTHY FATS IN YOGHURT

 Healthy fats in yoghurt contribute to energy production and the absorption of fat-soluble vitamins like A, D, E and K. These fats also support hormone production and brain function.
 Full-fat yoghurt, when consumed in moderation, provides a rich, satisfying texture while delivering essential nutrients.
-For those watching their calorie intake, low-fat or non-fat yoghurt can be a suitable alternative without sacrificing health benefits.
+For those watching their calorie intake, low-fat or non-fat yoghurt can be a suitable alternative without sacrificing health and wellbeing benefits.

 BOOST IMMUNITY WITH YOGHURT